thch0014/scalapress/README.md

 * Template upload
 * Migration to Boostrap 3 in backoffice
 * Section and folder interceptors
-* Password plugin for folders
+* Simplepass plugin for security on folders

 ##### 0.39